mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 - `headerName`: the string displayed as the column's name (instead of `groupId`).
 - `description`: a text for the tooltip.
+- `headerClassName`: a CSS class for styling customization.
 - `renderHeaderGroup`: a function returning custom React component.

 {{"demo": "CustomizationDemo.js", "bg": "inline"}}